 And the frosting is what I really want to focus on today.

-I’m not sure why I waited over 30 years to turn regular cream cheese frosting into brown butter cream cheese frosting (??) and hopefully you won’t wait another second either.
-It’s everything you love about cream cheese frosting– tangy and sweet, but not as tooth-decaying sweet as buttercream.
+I’m not sure why I waited over 30 years to turn regular cream cheese frosting into brown butter cream cheese frosting?
+Learn from my mistake and don’t waste any more time.
+It’s everything you love about cream cheese frosting—tangy and sweet, but not as tooth-decaying sweet as buttercream.
 Creamy, thick, silky, smooth.
 Yep, all of the above.
 But this version has brown butter hiding inside.
 Those specks of nutty toasty buttery goodness bring cream cheese frosting up about 700 notches on the delicious scale.
 Do you want to upgrade a great dessert into the mega-watt billionaire of desserts?
 Add brown butter.
 I wrote an entire tutorial on how to brown butter so you can learn exactly how it’s done!

 Let’s break it down.